-RBC and LSB lease its head office and branch premises for periods ranging from one to ten years, renewable upon mutual agreement of both parties.
-Various lease contracts include escalation clauses, most of which bear annual rent increase ranging from 5.0% to 10.0%.
-Rent expense recognized by RBC and LSB (included under 'General and administrative expenses' in profit or loss in the consolidated statements of comprehensive income) amounted to ₱274.3 million, ₱228.31 million and ₱187.6 million in 2016, 2015 and 2014, respectively.
+RBC leases its head office and branch premises for periods ranging from one (1) to ten (10) years, renewable upon mutual agreement of both parties.
+LSB also leases the premises occupied by its head offices and most of its branches for periods ranging from five (5) to fifteen (15) years, renewable upon mutual agreement of both parties.
+Various lease contracts of the Group include escalation clauses, most of which bear annual rent increase ranging from 5.00% to 10.00%.

+Rent expense recognized by RBC and LSB (included under 'General and administrative expenses' in profit or loss in the consolidated statements of comprehensive income) amounted to P303.7 million, P268.1 million amd P241.4 million in 2017, 2016 and 2015, respectively.